ashwinschronicles/ashwinschronicles.github.io/content/Engineering/BMS/Article1/Kaynes report 8f5f3fd08a764efe8f8e2e7b7ef051cf.md

 # Basic terminologies

+* Batteries and battery packs are made up from groups of cells wired in series, parallel or a combination of them.
+* Nominal Voltage is a representative voltage that depends on the combination of the active chamicals used.
+It dosent relate to the voltage under load, its more of an average or typical voltage.
+* C rate is a relative measure of the cell electrical current eg. A 20 Ah cell should be able to deliver 20 A (“1C”) for 1 h or 2 A (“C/10”) for about 10 h (but, the relationship is not strictly linear)
+* A cell stores energy in electrochemical form, which it can later release to do work, The energy release rate is the cell’s instantaneous power (mW, W, or kW)
 * **xEVs:** Electric vehicles come in different categories and are abbreviated as xEVs
   * **Hybrid-electric vehicles (HEVs)** These vehicles have drive provided by an electric motor and one other source ( like petrol engine ).
 The battery pack in these systems store small amount of energy and are used only  for power boost when the vehicle must accelerate, or as a power sink when the vehicle must decelerate.
 They essentially have zero all-electric vehicle range and are never plugged in to recharge their battery pack; instead, the gasoline engine recharges the battery when extra power is available.
 An example HEV is the Toyota Prius.